omrishalev22/ScriptRunner/README.md

 2. Node.js - Javascript based runtime which allows us to use javascript outside the browser.
 Node.js has the abbility to communicate with the file system - this part of the application is called the 'Main' process.

-In order to make the two proccess communicate an actually show the applicaiton we use simple IPC ( inter process communication ) - you can see it in the API folder, for IPC we use `import { IpcRenderer } from 'electron';` which provides a simple set of commands.
+In order to make the two proccess communicate an actually show the application we use simple IPC ( inter process communication ) - you can see it in the API folder, for IPC we use `import { IpcRenderer } from 'electron';` which provides a simple set of commands.